View Source AWS.SecurityHub (aws-elixir v1.0.11)

 Lists and describes insights for the specified insight ARNs.

-Returns the count of all Security Hub membership invitations that were sent to the calling member account, not including the currently accepted invitation.
+Returns the count of all Security Hub CSPM membership invitations that were sent to the calling member account, not including the currently accepted invitation.

 This method is deprecated.

-Instead, use GetAdministratorAccount
+Instead, use GetAdministratorAccount.

-.
-Any IAM policies that specifically
+eventually change to use GetAdministratorAccount.
+Any IAM policies that

-should also add GetAdministratorAccount
+GetMasterAccount.
+You should also add GetAdministratorAccount to your

 Can be used by both member accounts that are managed using Organizations and accounts that were invited manually.